 Adult Protective Services (APS) are directed at preventing or remedying neglect, abuse or exploitation of adults who are unable to protect their own interests because of age or disability.
-Contact: 714.704.8000 | 800.451.5155
+Adult Protective Services are provided without regard to income or resources.
+A client must live in Orange County and be the victim of abuse either by self or by another that occurred in the community.
+To have Adult Protective Services Information or an Adult Protective Services brochure mailed to you contact 714.704.8000 | 800.451.5155